Yaimaran/Password-Generator/README.md

-Simple Password Generator with React + Vite
+Simple Password Generator built with with React + Vite